dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 ### Build configuration for platforms

-In order to indicate which platforms the analyzer should by warn about, we're adding some metadata to MSBuild:
+In order to indicate which platforms the analyzer should warn about, we're adding some metadata to MSBuild:

 ```XML